FSBO STEPS AFTER THE CONTRACT

 The Final Walk-Through

-A day or so prior to closing the Buyer will schedule a final walk-through of the property to make sure that everything is in working order and in the same condition as when the contract was signed.
+The Buyer Agent will schedule a final walk-through of the property the day before or the day of closing to make sure that everything is in working order and in the same condition as when the contract was signed.

 The Closing and Timing Your Move